-Let's start by looking at a very simple example of a truth table, one for the sentence $Cube(a) \lor \neg Cube(a)$ .
+Let's start by looking at a very simple example of a truth table, one for the sentence $Cube(a) \lor \neg Cube(a)$.
 Since this sentence is built up from one atomic sentence, our truth table will contain two rows, one for the case where Cube(a) is true and one for when it is false.

 In a truth table, the column or columns under the atomic sentences are called reference columns.
 Once the reference columns have been filled in, we are ready to fill in the remainder of the table.
-To do this, we construct columns of $\mathbf{T}$ 's and $\mathbf{F}$ 's beneath each connective of the target sentence $\mathsf{S}$ .
-These columns are filled in one by one, using the truth tables for the various connectives.
+To do this, we construct columns of T's and F's beneath each connective of the target sentence S. These columns are filled in one by one, using the truth tables for the various connectives.
 We start by working on connectives that apply only to atomic sentences.
 Once this is done, we work on connectives that apply to sentences whose main connective has already had its column filled in.
-We continue this process until the main connective of $\mathsf{S}$ has had its column filled in.
-This is the column that shows how the truth of $\mathsf{S}$ depends on the truth of its atomic parts.
+We continue this process until the main connective of S has had its column filled in.
+This is the column that shows how the truth of S depends on the truth of its atomic parts.

-Our first step in filling in this truth table, then, is to calculate the truth values that should go in the column under the innermost connective, which in this case is the $\neg$ .
-We do this by referring to the truth values in the reference column under Cube(a), switching values in accord with the meaning of $\neg$ .
+Our first step in filling in this truth table, then, is to calculate the truth values that should go in the column under the innermost connective, which in this case is the \neg .
+We do this by referring to the truth values in the reference column under Cube(a), switching values in accord with the meaning of \neg .

-$$\begin{array}{c|c} Cube(a) & Cube(a) \lor \neg Cube(a) \\ \hline T & F \\ F & T \\ \end{array}$$ reference columns
+$$\begin{array}{c|cccc} Cube(a) & Cube(a) & \neg Cube(a) \\ \hline T & F \\ \hline F & T \\ \end{array}$$

-Once this column is filled in, we can determine the truth values that should go under the $\lor$ by looking at the values under Cube(a) and those under the negation sign, since these correspond to the values of the two disjuncts to which $\lor$ is applied.
+Once this column is filled in, we can determine the truth values that should go under the \vee by looking at the values under $\mathsf{Cube}(\mathsf{a})$ and those under the negation sign, since these correspond to the values of the two disjuncts to which \vee is applied.
 (Do you understand this?)
-Since there is at least one T in each row, the final column of the truth table looks like this.
+Since there is at least one \mathbf{T} in each row, the final column of the truth table looks like this.

-$$\begin{array}{c|c} Cube(a) & Cube(a) & \lor \neg Cube(a) \\ \hline T & T & F \\ F & T & T \\ \end{array}$$
+$$\begin{array}{c|c|c} Cube(a) & Cube(a) & \lor \neg Cube(a) \\ \hline T & T & F \\ \hline F & T & T \end{array}$$

-Not surprisingly, our table tells us that the sentence $Cube(a) \lor \neg Cube(a)$ cannot be false.
+Not surprisingly, our table tells us that the sentence $Cube(a) \vee \neg Cube(a)$ cannot be false.
 It is what we will call a tautology, an especially simple kind of logical truth.
 We will give a precise definition of tautologies later.
-Our sentence is in fact an instance of a principle, $P \lor \neg P$ , that is known as the law of the excluded middle.
+Our sentence is in fact an instance of a principle, $P \vee \neg P$, that is known as the law of the excluded middle.
 Every instance of this principle is a tautology.